noopkat/nodebots.nyc/content/README.md

 ⚠️ **Important: choose the free tier (F0) when you create your IoT Hub**.

 Visit [this guide](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal) on how to create a new Azure IoT Hub and follow the steps.
+Stop once your IoT Hub is created and you get to 'Change the settings of the IoT hub'.
+You can ignore all other steps on that page.

 ## Registering your Tessel in IoT Hub